 The initial wave of payments went to households who filed 2018 or 2019 tax returns and received a refund by direct deposit.
 However, many taxpayers are still owed money.
 This is where it gets trickier.

 - If the IRS didn’t send you a tax refund via direct deposit in 2018 or 2019 but you filed a return for at least one of those years, the agency says you can check the status of your stimulus payment using its Get My Payment feature.
-Unfortunately, as of May 13, you can no longer add your direct deposit information on this page.
-(But you’ll still receive a stimulus payment if you’re eligible.)
+While the IRS originally gave a May 13 deadline, a Creditcards.com reporter was able to add direct deposit information as recently as June 1, 2020.

 - If you were not required to file in either of those years – for instance, if your 2019 income did not exceed $12,200 ($24,400 for married couples) – there’s a separate page for non-filers to provide their direct deposit information.